trevorld/bittermelon/cran-comments.md

 * Re-submission.
-As requested by Dr. Uwe Ligges I added a missing colon to the (MIT) LICENSE file.
+As requested by Julia Hader I've added `\value` to .Rd files (that didn't already have them).

 ## Test environments